 Some people will imitate their favorite athlete, who might be eating tons of carbohydrates while staying lean and fit.
 Athletes can afford to go harder with the carbs and fructose because their glycogen stores are more often depleted and there is no negative metabolic effect in repleting glycogen stores.
 It’s when you hammer them while they are already replete that problems happen.

 Getting fatter had its advantages

-If excess sugar and especially fructose is bad and the root cause of all modern metabolic problems along with grains and omega-6/omega-3 imbalances, you probably wonder how our ancestors got by eating fruits, probably without restriction.
+If excess sugar and especially fructose is bad and is the root cause of all modern metabolic problems along with grains and omega-6/omega-3 imbalances, you probably wonder how our ancestors got by eating fruits, probably without restriction.
 After all, fructose got its name from the word “fruit”.
 The thing is, most fruits back then were much less sweet and much more fibrous and/or tart.
 The other thing is that in most parts of the world, fruits are only available at certain times of the year.
-Most of the time, this would happen right at the end of the summer when it was the ideal time to over-eat a bit of it and get fatter to go through winter, when food becomes scarce.
-Getting a higher amount of carbs a couple of times a year instead of chronically causes no problem, especially when your metabolism hasn’t been messed up already.
+Most of the time, this would happen right at the end of the summer when it was the ideal time to over-eat a bit and get fatter to go through winter, when food becomes scarce.
+Getting a higher amount of carbs a couple of times a year instead of chronically does not cause problems, especially when your metabolism hasn’t been messed up already.

 How to lose stubborn weight

 The good news is that most broken metabolisms can be brought back to normal with the proper approach.
 As a general rule, the more insulin resistant and metabolically deranged you are in the first place, the more rigorous you’ll have to be in your approach.
 Most healthy people will get by just fine and achieve their health and weight goals simply by following the 15 rules described in Paleo 101.
 Those who still struggle to lose weight though might need to take it up a notch to trigger their metabolism into a proper mode of fat burning.
 You have to put your body in a metabolic state different enough so your body decides to change its set-point and burn fat.